chcosta/arcade/Documentation/Projects/Signing/SigningRoadmap.md

 - Update signing validation to work with build manifest

-- Enable not signing non-shipping packages

-## Stage 2: MSI signing - late April
+## Stage 2: MSI signing - mid May

-- Create task / target for preserving MSI obj/metadata - mid April
+- Create task / target for preserving Wix and /or MSI obj/metadata - late April

-- Promotion job which will consume build manifest, artifacts, and obj data to construct a valid MSI, and publish to signed feed
+- Promotion job which will consume build manifest, artifacts, and obj data to construct a valid MSI, and publish to signed feed - mid May

-## Stage 3: Other signing - late May
+## Stage 3: Other signing - early June

 - Enable package signing in Promotion job